 Then he went on about Vietnam.

-'I think you're the one who doesn't understand,’ I said.
-‘If you see the hippies as an extension of the Beats, then that's kind of a logical progression, but you have to look at the other factors of the era.
+'Maybe you're the one who doesn't understand,’ I said.
+‘If you want to see the hippies as an extension of the Beats, sure, that's kind of a logical progression.
+But you have to look at the other factors of the era.
 In the fifties, you've got the post-war sanitised mass-production ethic going on.
-The Beats were doing their own thing, rejecting the order of the day, not being self-conscious about it, just living life how they wanted to live it.
-They just so happened to have something to say and knew how they wanted to say it, and they were able to get their words out and get heard.
+Meanwhile, the Beats were doing their own thing, rejecting the order of the day, not being self-conscious about it; just living life how they wanted to live it.
+They just so happened to have something to say, and they were able to get it down and get heard.

 ‘Personal?
 Okay, pal, I get it.’
 I said.